MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models.md

        print('*' * 75)
     ```

+As a reference, the model used in this exercise, GPT-4o, has the context limit (total number of tokens in the input prompt and the generated response combined) of 128K tokens.

 ## Upload fine-tuning files to Azure OpenAI

 Before you start to fine-tune the model, you need to initialize an OpenAI client and add the fine-tuning files to its environment, generating file IDs that will be used to initialize the job.